wdm0006/gitnoc/README.md

 In the future we aim to add more project level type of analysis for helping to manage groups of people all working in multiple git repositories towards some (hopefully) common goal.

+TODO:

+ * When no data is found for graphs, put something telling the user that on screen
+ * When new data is being computed, put something telling the user that on screen

 How to Install
 ==============